HWOldCode/edebug/README.md

 # Screens

 # Helping the Project
-Spend money, add new code or report bugs.
+Add new code or report bugs.

 # Contact
 If you have questions please ask.